vtonu/mtasa-pirate/server/project-details/project-details.md

 - Lua 5.1 & XML
 - HTML/CSS/JS (CEF when needed)
 - Preferably no database required to play
-- DX UI preferred (althought the weed-ui GUI is using CEF & HTML & works fine)
+- DX UI preferred (although the shop UIs use CEF & HTML and work fine)

 ## Resource Structure